sethlogan3/JFL/README.md

 ##Features

-###Testing Features
+###Testing
-* Easily switch between the public server and development server without needing to know their URLs or ports
+* Easily switch between the operating on the public server and development server without needing to know their URLs or ports

 ###API access
 * Handles all POST requests for API endpoints